wangxianggit/HGRAN/README.md

-This repository is the implementation of [Heterogeneous Graph Relation Attention Networks(HGRAN)]
+This repository is the implementation of [Heterogeneous Graph Relation Attention Network(HGRAN)]

 ## Installation